-When planning your vacation destination, there are quite a few things you should keep in mind regarding amenities:
+When planning your vacation destination, there are a few things you should keep in mind regarding amenities:

-- Health care: Are you near health care facilities?
+- Healthcare: Are you near healthcare facilities?

 - Mobility: Is this site easily accessed?

-Hire help: Work with a professional
+Travel Tip #3: Work with a professional

-Another popular option is to join a travel club.
+Another popular option is to join a senior travel club.
 Travel clubs are a great opportunity to save money and hassle when it comes to planning a vacation.
 These groups are also a great way to meet others in your area who have similar interests as you.

 There are a variety of travel clubs to choose from, depending on your interests.
 If you like your vacations to be exploratory and bold, check out adventure clubs such as Elder Treks or ROW Adventures.
 If you want to vacation like a local, research the Global Greeter Network.
 Global Greeter Network offers a system of volunteers around the world that will show you around your travel destination for free, usually through a walking trip.

-Lastly, you may want to consider purchasing travel insurance if you don’t already have it.
+You may want to consider purchasing travel insurance if you don’t already have it.
 Medicare offers very limited services outside of the United States, but some Medicare Supplement plans do cover foreign travel.

 Travel insurance can be bought directly through a booking agency, or added to your healthcare plan.
-The latter option is often much simpler, because you do not have to continually purchase it with each trip — instead you are covered any time you travel.
+The latter option is often much simpler because you do not have to continually purchase it with each trip — instead, you are covered any time you travel.

 Travel insurance plans typically cover: